1%

 Never too late.

 There's no window to miss and no age to age out of — because you don't start at an age, you start at a level.
-Drop in wherever your child is on the block, and climb.
-Instilled → next level.
-The 2-year-old and the 12-year-old are on the same foundation, just different rungs.
+Drop in wherever your child is on the game, and climb.
+Owned → next rung.
+The 2-year-old and the 12-year-old are on the same foundation, just different rungs — and this is for every child, building each one to their own 1%, not to beat anybody else.

 THE RULE THAT REPLACES AGE

 Find the level, not the age.
-Drop any child onto a game, see which rung they hold cleanly, and give them the play for the next one.
-Instilled → climb.
+Drop any child into a game, see which rung they hold cleanly, and give them the play for the next one.
+Owned → climb.
 An older child who never built the block just enters at their level and climbs — often faster.
 Same rule for your 2-year-old and your 12-year-old, on the same foundation.
-Nobody ages out.
+Nobody ages out; every rung is a floor to push past, not a wall to wait behind.

-WE SHOW OUR WORK — THE HYPE WE CUT
+WE SHOW OUR WORK — WHAT PLAY DOES AND DOESN'T DO